cassiecontreras/project3_traveldelays/README.md

 # Project 3: Airline Delays in US

+## Contributors
-### Team Members: Chun Zhao, Rihanna Afkami, Jing Xu, Jerrett Williams, Cassie Contreras
+Chun Zhao, Rihanna Afkami, Jing Xu, Jerrett Williams, Cassie Contreras

-## Theme
+## Background
 In a post-COVID era, the aviation industry experienced a shortage of airline workers, and struggled to meet the high demand.
 Travelers in 2022 were most likely to experience flight delays and cancellations.

 Using data from U.S. Department of Transportation's (DOT) Bureau of Transportation Statistics (BTS), we gathered a year’s worth of data from 03/2022 to 03/2023 to track the on-time performance of domestic flights operated by several different large air carriers.